aditya2819/Custom-Verilog-Processor/README.md

 # Custom-Verilog-Processor

-A custom-built 32-bit processor designed using Verilog HDL.
+A custom-built 16-bit processor with 32 bit instruction format designed using Verilog HDL.
 The processor supports arithmetic, logical, memory, and control flow operations with a RISC-style instruction set.
 This project demonstrates core concepts of CPU design including FSM-based control, instruction decoding, ALU design, memory interfacing, and condition flags.

 ---